U.S. port strike fears grow as ILA halts negotiations with USMX

 Much more on the options for shippers in Peter Sand’s post.
 He concludes:

-“You can sit back and hope for the best – and perhaps there will be a resolution to the dispute between the ILA and USMX – but the smart shippers with robust forward-planning and risk management are already constantly monitoring and analyzing the data so they can make the better decisions, at the right time.
+“You can sit back and hope for the best – and perhaps there will be a resolution to the dispute between the ILA and USMX—but the smart shippers with robust forward-planning and risk management are already constantly monitoring and analyzing the data so they can make the better decisions, at the right time.

 U.S. CONTAINER IMPORTS BOOMING

-News of the breakdown in ILA-USMX negotiations came as the National Retail Association and Hackett Associates released a new Global Port Tracker report that indicates that monthly inbound cargo volume at major U.S. container ports is expected to reach its highest level in nearly two years this summer/
+News of the breakdown in ILA-USMX negotiations came as the National Retail Association and Hackett Associates released a new Global Port Tracker report that indicates that monthly inbound cargo volume at major U.S. container ports is expected to reach its highest level in nearly two years this summer.

 “Consumers are continuing to spend more than last year, and retailers are stocking up to meet demand, especially as we head into peak shipping season,” NRF vice president for supply chain and customs policy Jonathan Gold said.
 “The high level of imports expected over the next several months is an encouraging sign that retailers are confident in strong sales throughout the remainder of the year.
 Unfortunately, retailers are also facing supply chain challenges again, this time with congestion at overseas ports that are affecting operations and shipping rates.”

-Hackett Associates founder Ben Hackett said an expected seven-month string of import levels above 2 million TEU – a level reached only twice since October 2022 – is partly due to changes in the annual “peak season” for shipping.
+Hackett Associates founder Ben Hackett said an expected seven-month string of import levels above 2 million TEU—a level reached only twice since October 2022—is partly due to changes in the annual “peak season” for shipping.

 “Imports of containerized goods at U.S. ports are booming, with particularly strong growth on the West Coast,” Hackett said.
 “In the last couple of years, we have witnessed a flattened peak season that has stretched out the volume of imports over extra months versus the strong, consolidated surge seen in the past.
 Reasons range from retailers restocking following strong sales after the pandemic to trying to get ahead of increased tariffs on goods from China set to take effect in August and ensuring sufficient inventories for the holiday season amid strong consumer demand.”